ZoetropeLabs/zoetrope.io/zconnect.md

 ---
 layout: zconnect
 title: ZConnect
-heading: ZConnect is a managed end-to-end IoT solution to turn data from your products into actionable insights
-subheading: Use IoT to predictively maintain, learn from your products and delight your customers
+heading: ZConnect - How connected products get delivered
+subheading: Rapidly add scalable IoT cnnectivity to your product range, integrate with other systems and gain business value with ZConnect
 permalink: /zconnect-iot/
 header_background: '/assets/img/zconnect.jpg'
-cta_link: /contact
-cta_link_text: BOOK A DEMO

 quote: >
     Zoetrope took on the task of creating a world class IoT Cloud platform and mobile application that was easily scalable to serve millions of customers for Novo.